Charleston Whistleblower Claims Attorney

 Facing Employer Retaliation in West Virginia or North Carolina?

 As an employee, you try to take responsibility for your duties, work in conjunction with other employees, and mind your own business.
-However, if you happen to see something that you know is illegal or wrong, you may be tempted to report it.
+However, if you happen to see something that you know is illegal or wrong, such as business fraud or sexual harassment, you may be tempted to report it.
 It would be nice if you could simply report the illegal action and see no blowback, but many employers or managers take actions to retaliate against their employees for reporting unlawful conduct.

 At Hughes & Goldner, PLLC, we offer aggressive representation for employees who have faced retaliation for whistleblower claims or any other type of legal claim.
 Our Charleston employment attorneys are dedicated to protecting your rights.